 Repeat to be sure of the when the change in pitch begins

-Adjust the open limit switch to actuate in this position. (note that the open limit switch is the on the bottom)
+Adjust the open limit switch to actuate at this position. (note that the open limit switch is the on the bottom)

-Back off the closed limit switch adjustment screw so that there is enough room for the vale to open and close freely. (note that the closed limit switch is the one on the top)
+Back off the closed limit switch adjustment screw so that there is enough room for the valve to open and close freely. (note that the closed limit switch is the one on the top)

 Install the force gauge and adjust it to where it just makes contact with the valve mechanism by using spacers and the adjustment bolt threaded into the bottom of the actuator